 Sarah has come from a varied animal related background.
 Sarah has been working in the veterinary industry for 19years.
 Sarah qualified as a veterinary nurse in 2007 and went on to teach Animal Care, Veterinary Nursing and short courses such as Animal Warden, Kennel and Cattery management and Small Animal First Aid.
 Sarah then moved into the world of veterinary sales where this took her over the country in educating practice staff in nutraceutical drugs in joints, skin and digestion.
 Sarah left sales to go back into emergency nursing and then a Head nurse role where she then stayed until taking on this position in November 2018.
-Sarah has practice management experience from her recent role and looks forward to exciting changes in The Animal Therapy Centre into a total rehabilitation centre for all.
+Sarah has practice management experience from her recent role and looks forward to developing the Animal Therapy Centre into a total rehabilitation centre for all.

 Tracy Lopez MCHA – Technical Canine Hydrotherapist

 Tracy has a HND in Applied Animal Studies (Animal Nutrition, Breeding/ Genetics, Anatomy/Physiology, Behaviour) awarded in 2008.
 She has worked in a boarding kennels/cattery, has completed an ABC accredited course in Canine Psychology and has a good knowledge of all breeds of dog.
 She has also completed ABC accredited courses in Canine Hydrotherapy, Musculo-Skeletal Conditions in Hydrotherapy, Advanced Pool Water Management and Animal First Aid and holds an ABC Level 3 Certificate in Hydrotherapy for Small Animals.
 Tracy achieved the CIMPSA pool plant operators’ qualification and is also a registered individual with the Canine Hydrotherapy Association.